 My new card has been charged but I had not updated it in ABCmouse.
 How did this occur?

-You will need to contact your card issuer directly to request that they discontinue this practice concerning your subscription.
+Please contact your card issuer directly to request that they discontinue this practice concerning any automated subscriptions.

 I was charged an overdraft fee.
 Why?

 Some banks charge overdraft fees when there are insufficient funds in your account to cover a transaction.
 This may bring the account to a negative balance.